Writing Your Annual Program Assessment Report

 Brief Descriptions of Program Size

-As in 2019, ACE will be providing each program with a brief description of program size, to help provide context for annual program assessment reports:
+ACE will again be providing each program with a brief description of program size, to help provide context for annual program assessment reports:

-- This description will include number of degrees conferred over the past three fiscal years and number of spring certified majors (seniors and overall) using OBIEE records.
+- This description will include number of degrees conferred over the past three fiscal years and number of admitted majors (seniors and overall) as of the spring census using OBIEE records.
 Numbers will be disaggregated by campus, as applicable.

 - This information will be provided to programs via email along with the annual report planning sheet, and will also be included in the Qualtrics report form.
 Note: ACE is providing this information based on data available in WSU’s student data warehouse.
 Programs/assessment coordinators will not need to do anything to obtain this information.